elnabo/json2object/README.md

 Only `Int`, `Float`, `Bool`, `String`, `Array` and object prefixed by the `@:build` meta can be parsed into, `Array` is the only generic type supported.

 Typedef are supported as long as they refer to a supported type.
+Abstract are only supported if they refer to a supported type and use the `from` implicit cast.

 Anonymous object are not supported.